railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

    *Send a message to the applicant*

 Here too , You may also add attachments through the OpenChatter.
-Click :guilabel:`Post` to send the message.
+Click :guilabel:`Send` button to send the message.

 And for send a mail throgh Openchatter , the full window seems like follow: